AtelierArith/GomalizingFlow.jl/README.md

 # Playground

+There are lots of notebooks in `playground/notebook/julia` regarding our program.
+The manuscript here is a draft.
+Readers can learn about the trial and error process that led to the release of the software.
 You can run Jupyter Lab server locally as usual via:

 ```console
 $ docker-compose up lab